 Creating the right work environment also matters.
 It’s no use providing employees with paid time off if they can’t use it!
 One way to help employees gain control of their schedule and do more meaningful work is by offloading time-consuming tasks.

 Hiring a virtual assistant helps with that—a VA can take on high-effort activities like calendar management, responding to emails, and scheduling social media posts.
-You can check out my company Wing, a service platform connecting entrepreneurs and executives with skilled professionals specializing in a range of industries, from social media management to e-commerce and more.
+Wing, for example, connects entrepreneurs and executives with skilled professionals specializing in social media management, ecommerce, and other vital fields.

 Another way a company moves closer to success is by empowering staff to make suggestions and speak their minds.
 When employees at all levels feel comfortable airing their thoughts about processes at work, it lets managers see multiple perspectives and consider things they hadn’t thought about.